dotnet-foundation/newsletter/README.md

 ## Submission

 Foundation/Project news should be submitted as a pull request to the existing newsletter markdown file.
+The file will be named for the month in a folder with the name of the year.
+For example, the July 2019 newsletter is in a file named [`2019/07.md`](blob/master/2019/07.md).

+_Pro tip: You can submit your news through the website by clicking the edit icon when viewing the newsletter markdown file.
+Just make your edits and when you commit, GitHub will walk you through creating a pull request._

 Please append your news to the section labeled `.NET Foundation Project Updates`.

 It's a simple format.